danteande/danteande.github.io/README.md

 ##### views/js/main.js

-1. The slider was layout thrashing by running style in a loop after a (overly-complicated) calculation using a layout parameter.
-1. The pizza animations basically had the same problem as the slider so I simplified that code to get the layout parameter outside of the loop to remove the thrashing, i.e. Forced Synchronous Layout.
+1. Generally, The slider was layout thrashing by running style in a loop after a (overly-complicated) calculation using a layout parameter.
+The pizza animations basically had the same problem as the slider so I simplified that code to get the layout parameter outside of the loop to remove the thrashing, i.e. Forced Synchronous Layout.
+1. I added 'use strict' on any function I touched.
+I love this.
+JS is impossible to understand because it is so flaky IMHO.
+And throughout replaced all instances of querySelectorAll with getElementById/getElementsByClassName because it is more efficient.
+1. I tried to preface all of my comments inline with 'Improvements:'
+1. Specifically:
+1. For the resizer code, I moved the math outside of loop as it was running style after layout creating extensive layout thrashing and I created a variable for the loop end condition inside the definition of the for loop  so it is not calculated every iteration.
+1. For the randomPizzas for loop, moved pizzasDiv definition to outside of loop so it is defined only once.
+1. For the scrolling animation I am dynamically calculating pizzas needed by dividing screen height (window.innerHeight) by height of pizza element for rows and then multiplying by columns.
+Also added var elem to for loop definition to prevent its creation every iteration.
+And moved movingpizzas variable definition to outside loop and used getElementById (faster) for movingPizzas1.
+1. Determined to use requestAnimationFrame  :) for updatePositions, I have to research some tricks to get the method to stop when scrolling stops. see Scroll event resource below for more details.

 ##### views/css/style.css

-1. Added transform and backface visibility parameters to improve performance to mover object
+1. Added transform and backface visibility parameters to improve performance to mover class.